-The most definitive line to determine "profit or loss" is the Net increase (decrease) in net assets line, in this case a positive net change of \$1,302,676 for the College and \$1,184,236 for the Endowment.

-For purposes of this statement, other auxiliary enterprises include cosmetology, wellness center, and athletic scholarships.
+The most definitive line to determine "profit or loss" is the Net increase (decrease) in net assets line, in this case a positive net change of \$2,212,641 for the College and (\$262,682) for the Endowment.
+This statement is supported by the detail statements for each fund as included in the Supplementary Information.
+For purposes of this statement, Other auxiliary enterprises include cosmetology, wellness center, and athletic scholarships.

 The final major statement included is the Statement of Cash Flows.
 This report does not reflect profit or loss, but rather changes in cash and cash equivalents.
-The last section of this statement reconciles the change in operating cash to the net operating loss.
+The last section of this statement reconciles the change in operating cash, this statement, to the net operating loss as shown on the Statement of Revenues, Expenses, and Changes in Net Assets.